 The co-op program is offered as an option for students.
-In order to be eligible, students must have completed a minimum of 30 semester hours and be in good academicb standing.
+In order to be eligible, students must have completed a minimum of 30 semester hours and be in good academic standing.
 A minimum GPA of 2.0 is required.
-Students may work one of four ways: a full-timeb basis during alternate semesters, one or two full-time semester-long internships, ab part-time (parallel) basis in on-going semesters, or during a one- or two-semester part-timeb internship.
+Students may work on a full-time basis during alternate semesters, a part-time continuous basis, or during a one- or two-semester internship.
 Opportunities exist to earn academic credit as part of the co-op program.
 Interested students are encouraged to apply as early as possible in their university career to enhance the prospects of placement in the best possible position.
-Telephone 229-333-7172.
-The Web site is http://valdosta.edu/coop>.
-E-mail coop@valdosta.edu>.
+The Co-op Office is located in Powell Hall-West, 1st floor; telephone 229-333-7172; valdosta.edu/coop.
+E-mail coop@valdosta.edu.